banekondic1996/Symbio3d/README.md

-# 🧬 Gene Modeler — 3D Human Trait Visualizer
+# 🧬 Gene Modeler — 3D Human Trait Visualizer - Symbio3d (This is just testing concept, and not for usage)

 A desktop NW.js application that lets you build a 3D human model by selecting real genetic traits, then outputs the actual SNP gene codes associated with each phenotype.